 Asthma in Children: Knowing How Bad an Attack Is

-It can be difficult to know whether your child is having a mild, moderate, or severe asthma attack.
+It can be hard to know if your child is having a mild, moderate, or severe asthma attack.
 The following chart may help you.
-Talk with a doctor if you are unable to tell how severe your child's symptoms are.
+Talk with a doctor if you can't tell how bad your child's symptoms are.

 Gauging the severity of your child's asthma attack